ldfracao/cloudofnews/README.md

 ### DISCLAIMER

-This repository offer no licenses
+This repository offers no licenses

 # cloudofnews